I have come to realize God meets people where they are.

 your right hand will hold me fast.

-At the same time, my thoughts, my desires, the essence of who I am inside me is not God.
-God is with me where I am, but I should never confuse myself … or anything about me … with God.
-I can’t go anywhere that God is not with me; but God is God, and I am not.
+At the same time, our thoughts, our desires, the essence of who we are inside us is not God.
+God is with us where we are, but we should never confuse ourselves … or anything about us … with God.

 God says, “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in….”
 (Rev. 3:20) We don’t find God; God finds us looking His way; and sometimes He finds us and draws our attention when we aren’t even looking at all.

 Because God is love, however, He will not thrust Himself upon us.
-He won’t coerce or force us to seek Him, or to want Him, or to respond to His knock on the door.
-He is ready, willing and able, though, to respond when we open that door – as long as we are willing to let Him in.
+He won’t coerce or force us to seek Him, or to want Him, or to respond to His knocking on our doors.
+He is ready, willing and able, though, to respond when we open the door – if we are willing to let Him in.

 On that point, I say, “Beware!
 He isn’t a tame lion.”
 (Echoing CS Lewis) Don’t be naïve to think that you can have God on your own terms.
 It doesn’t work like that.
 Frankly, I am here to say you wouldn’t want Him on your own terms.

 For one thing, He wouldn’t be God.
 A god that we take on our own terms is nothing but an object we use for self-fulfillment.
-There are many of those gods that will give us the immediate fix that we want.
-Why would we ever want a real God who will want to tamper with us, if self-fulfillment is all we want?
+There are many of those gods that will give us the immediate fix we want.
+Why would we ever want a real God who will want to tamper with us if self-fulfillment is all we want?

 If you are looking for a god you can control and call on when you want your fix or need help, don’t go opening the door that God is knocking on!